John Sorenson – “Mormon’s Codex: An Ancient American Book” (See a video further down the page.)

 “…it was well-known among his people that it was ‘the distance of a day and a half’s journey for a Nephite’ across the isthmus (Alma 22:32).” -Sorenson

 Again, that’s not what the text says.
-The land of Bountiful and Desolation were that wide; not the Narrow Neck.
+The land of Bountiful and Desolation was that wide, not the Narrow Neck.
 Thanks to John Sorenson, hundreds have been misled on this for decades (details are on Narrow Passage).
-And so it goes all throughout Sorenson’s work, interjecting his bias, as he already admitted above, whether misinterpreting a cold and flu season as malaria, or a single reference to heat as the Tropics.
-All in all, Sorenson ignores the reason anyone should be seriously studying the geography—land promises (i.e., “Spiritual Geography”):
+And so it goes all throughout Sorenson’s work, interjecting his bias, as he already admitted above, whether misinterpreting a cold and flu season as malaria or a single reference to heat as the Tropics.
+All in all, Sorenson ignores the reason anyone should be seriously studying geography—land promises (i.e., “Spiritual Geography”):

 “One of Sorenson’s few references to the ‘promised land’ occurs in his comment on Ether 6:12 in A Source Book, 307″ (Earl M. Wunderli, “Critique of a Limited Geography for Book of Mormon Events,” Dialogue, vol. 35, no. 3, FAll 2002 p.
 182, fn.
 47).